Mopan people

-The Mopan people are an indigenous, sub-ethnic group of the Maya peoples.
+The Mopan people are an Indigenous, sub-ethnic group of the Maya peoples.
 They are native to regions of Belize and Guatemala.

 History

-In the 18th and 19th centuries, the British forced the Mopan out of Belize and into Guatemala.
-There, they endured forced labour and high taxation.
-They migrated from Petén, Guatemala to avoid this forced labor and taxation.
-The Mopan originally settled near modern Pueblo Viaja, but Guatemalan officials claimed that they were still within bounds of Guatemala, so they moved further east around 1889 and founded San Antonio in Belize.
+In the 18th and 19th centuries, the British forced the Mopan out of Belize and into Petén, Guatemala.
+There, they endured forced labour and high taxation, causing them to migrate back into Belize.
+The Mopan originally settled near modern Pueblo Viejo, but Guatemalan officials claimed that they were still within bounds of Guatemala, so they moved further east around 1889 and founded San Antonio.

 In the 2010 Census, 10,557 Belizeans reported their ethnicity as Mopan Maya.
 This constituted approximately 3% of the population.

 Culture

 The Mopan Maya people practice a spirituality that relates to the Maya Catholic Faith.
 The prominent factor that has caused the decline of these traditional practices is the influence of Protestant evangelical missionaries.

 There is an absence of written traditions of the Mopan Maya people, so the preservation of their culture relies on oral transmission.